jyeno/coremem/README.md

 There are some aditional/changed options:

 ```
 * -u/--user-id [uid]          Only query processes of given uid, if none are provided, defaults to the current user
 * -l/--limit <Number>         Only show up to Number of lines
 * -r/--reverse                Reverse the order, showing processes in an descending
-* -t/--total                Shows the total memory usage in a human readable format
+-t, --total [machine|human]   Only show the total RAM usage, by default
+                              displays the kilobytes (machine readable)
 ```